-If you have questions relating to academic advising within the Physical Education Department, please contact the advisement coordinator, Virginia Wright.
+If you have questions relating to academic advising within the Physical Education Department, please contact the advisement coordinator, Helene Schmid.

-Be sure to download the 2017 Academic Advising Manual for the physical education program.
+Be sure to download the 2020 Academic Advising Manual (PDF) for the physical education program.

-For graduate programs only, be sure to download the 2017 Graduate PE Manual.
+For graduate programs only, be sure to download the 2020 Graduate PE Manual (PDF).

 Physical education majors who plan to become teacher-certified must complete a student teaching experience.
 Student teaching is a fourteen credit-hour, full semester course taken during the senior year.

 The student teaching experience at SUNY Cortland is very highly regarded as the "culminating experience" of our entire education program, and , as such it is considered to be the single most important aspect of preparing for a career as a teacher.

 In the semester prior to student teaching, teacher candidates must enroll in EDU 454 Pre-Student Teaching Conference (.5 credit).
 Student teaching requirements are explained during this course and compiled in the Physical Education Student Teaching Handbook.